cta-observatory/lstmcpipe/README.rst

 - `onsite_mc_train.py`
 - `onsite_mc_perf.py` (TBD)

+Note: by default, some (job heavy) scripts only print the commands instead of executing them for double check.
+Edit them and uncomment `os.system(cmd)` to execute all.

 Real Data analysis
 ------------------

 Real data analysis is not supposed to be supported by these scripts.
+Use at your own risk.